SEI-SEA-1-25/express-project-organizer/readme.md

 createCategory()
 ```

-Note that these are two possible queries you can perform.
-There are others that you'll want to test.
+Note that these are two possible queries you can perform, so there are others that you'll want to test.
 Make sure you can have multiple projects associated with a given category, and also multiple categories associated with a given project.

-#### Part 3: Plan your RESTful API
+#### Part 3: Plan your **RESTful** API

 Now that the models have been created, you'll want to add the ability to create categories, view categories, and view projects by category to the rest of the application.